Neutrino detector: Cherenkov detectors

 Located at a depth of about 2.5 km in the Mediterranean Sea, the ANTARES telescope (Astronomy with a Neutrino Telescope and Abyss environmental Research) has been fully operational since 30 May 2008.
 Consisting of an array of twelve separate 350 meter-long vertical detector strings 70 meters apart, each with 75 photomultiplier optical modules, this detector uses the surrounding sea water as the detector medium.
 The next generation deep sea neutrino telescope KM3NeT will have a total instrumented volume of about 5 km3.
 The detector will be distributed over three installation sites in the Mediterranean.
 Implementation of the first phase of the telescope was started in 2013.

 The Antarctic Muon And Neutrino Detector Array (AMANDA) operated from 1996–2004.
 This detector used photomultiplier tubes mounted in strings buried deep (1.5–2 km) inside Antarctic glacial ice near the South Pole.
 The ice itself is the detector medium.
 The direction of incident neutrinos is determined by recording the arrival time of individual photons using a three-dimensional array of detector modules each containing one photomultiplier tube.
 This method allows detection of neutrinos above 50 GeV with a spatial resolution of approximately 2 degrees.
 AMANDA was used to generate neutrino maps of the northern sky to search for extraterrestrial neutrino sources and to search for dark matter.
 AMANDA has been upgraded to the IceCube observatory, eventually increasing the volume of the detector array to one cubic kilometer.
 Ice Cube sits deep underneath the South Pole in a cubic kilometre of perfectly clear, bubble-free ancient ice.
 Like AMANDA it relies on detecting the flickers of light emitted on the exceedingly rare occasions when a neutrino does interact with an atom of ice or water.

 Radio detectors

 The Radio Ice Cherenkov Experiment uses antennas to detect Cherenkov radiation from high-energy neutrinos in Antarctica.
-The Antarctic Impulse Transient Antenna (ANITA) is a balloon-borne device flying over Antarctica and detecting Askaryan radiation produced by ultra-high-energy neutrinos interacting with the ice below.
-Currently the Radio Neutrino Observatory (RNO-G) is being built, exploiting the Askaryan effect in ice to detect neutrinos with energies >10 PeV.
+The Antarctic Impulse Transient Antenna (ANITA) is a balloon-borne device flying over Antarctica and detecting Askaryan radiation, produced as cosmic ultra-high-energy neutrinos travel through the ice below and produce a shower of secondary charged particles, which emits a cone of coherent radiation in the radio or microwave part of the electromagnetic spectrum.
+Currently the Radio Neutrino Observatory Greenland is being built, exploiting the Askaryan effect in ice to detect neutrinos with energies >10 PeV.